Search our FAQ

 What is the NWMO?

-The Nuclear Waste Management Organization (NWMO) is a not-for-profit organization established in 2002 by Canada's nuclear electricity producers (Ontario Power Generation, New Brunswick Power and Hydro-Québec) as directed by the Nuclear Fuel Waste Act (NFWA), which came into force November 15, 2002.
+The Nuclear Waste Management Organization (NWMO) is a not-for-profit organization established by Canada's nuclear electricity producers (Ontario Power Generation, New Brunswick Power and Hydro-Québec), as directed by the Nuclear Fuel Waste Act, which came into force Nov.
+15, 2002.

 What is the NWMO's mandate?